-Maria Uribe, Assistant Chief
+Maria Uribe, Acting Chief of Police

 Welcome to the Jackson Police Department online -- our internet "home" and public information center.
 Feel free to browse our website and learn more about our agency, including our officers, our various services and some 9-1-1 and crime prevention tips.
 The Jackson Police Department stands ready, 24 hours a day and 7 days a week, to provide a variety of police related emergency services to our city and its residents.